itristenx/nova-universe/README.md

 # CueIT

 CueIT is an internal help desk application used to submit and track IT tickets.
+The repository contains three apps:

+- **cueit-backend** – Express/SQLite API
+- **cueit-admin** – React admin interface
+- **cueit-kiosk** – iPad kiosk for ticket submission

 ## Requirements
 - [Node.js](https://nodejs.org/) 18 or higher